danielaparker/jsoncons/doc/ref/json/merge.md

 #### Exceptions

-Throws `std::runtime_error` if source or *this are not json objects.
+Throws `std::domain_error` if source or *this are not json objects.

 ### Examples